XRPL-Labs/Xaman-App/docs/environment-setup.md

 Install the following prerequisite software to develop and build the iOS or Android apps.
 For macOS, we recommend using [Homebrew](https://brew.sh/) as a package manager.

 #### Install [NodeJS](https://nodejs.org/en/).
 This includes YARN which is also needed.
-Currently version 10.21.0 is recommended with yarn 1.21.1.
+Currently minimum version `12.18.4` is required with yarn `1.22.4`.

 ##### MacOS
 - To install using Homebrew open a terminal and execute ..